Let’s turn our endless field of human

 VISIT OUR STORY GALLERY

 We are particularly interested in freedom stories and testimonies from marginalized voices that describe ancestral healing, overcoming oppression, or cultural empowerment.
 Submit your written story or testimony of 300 WORDS OR LESS in an email body to email@example.com.
-Please include a quality photo of yourself that expresses your personality.
+Please include a high resolution, quality photo of yourself that expresses your personality.
 People meaningful to you can be included in the photo.
 Include your name, city and country, and Instagram handle if you have one.
 You may also post on your own Instagram your photo or video (song, dance, artwork, performance), include your story in the caption, and tag #jaiyajohn and #harvestproject.
 We curate stories for fit with Harvest Project, and we accept stories that are honoring of others and respectful in language.
 Your submission serves as your permission for us to share your expression and image on our websites, social media, and in our Harvest Project materials.
 Stories shared on Instagram (@soulwaterrising), at jaiyajohn.com, and through our Soul Blossom literary journal.

 OTHER WAYS YOU CAN PARTICIPATE: